Coal News We love to talk!

 Edwin Yeo, Platts’ managing editor, coking coal, says: “In terms of recovery, most sources indicated that it would be important to tide through the next few years as the commodities market appears to be experiencing a downturn.
 Participants were hoping India could grow fast enough to fill the vacuum left by a slowing China, though they were also sceptical as to whether it will manage to raise steel production amid an onslaught of competitively priced Chinese exports.”

-- Coal imports fall 7 per cent in April-December over power plants' lower demand Read more
+- Coal imports up 10 per cent in September as power plants face fuel shortage Read more